gx0r/connect-session-knex/Readme.md

  - `tablename='sessions'` Tablename to use.
 Defaults to 'sessions'.
  - `knex` knex instance to use.
 Defaults to a new knex instance, using sqlite3 with a file named 'connect-session-knex.sqlite'
+ - `createtable` if the table for sessions should be created automatically or not.
  - `clearInterval` milliseconds between clearing expired sessions.
 Defaults to 60000.

-If the table does not exist in the schema, this module will attempt to create it.
+If the table does not exist in the schema, this module will attempt to create it unless the 'createtable' option is false.

 If a knex instance is not provided, this module will attempt to create a sqlite3 database, with a file named 'connect-session-knex.sqlite', in the working directory of the process.